nafeesniloy/Air_Ticket_Booking/README.md

 ✈️ Project Title – Air Ticket Booking System
 📄 Description
-A user-friendly and efficient web-based application developed with PHP and MySQL that enables users to search, book, and manage flight tickets.
-This project was created to practice essential web development skills while simulating a real-world, database-driven airline reservation system.
+A simple and functional web-based application built with PHP and MySQL that allows users to register, log in, search for flights, and book air tickets.
+This project was developed to practice core web development skills and simulate a real-world, database-driven airline booking system.

 🚀 Features
-User registration & login (with input validation)
+User registration & login (with validation)

-Admin panel to add, edit, delete, and view flights and schedules
+Admin can add, edit, delete, and view flights and schedules

-Users can search for flights, book tickets, and view their booking history
+Users can search flights, book tickets, and view their bookings

-Secure interaction with MySQL database using PHP
+Secure database interaction using PHP & MySQL

-Clean and responsive design implemented with HTML and CSS
+Clean, responsive design with HTML/CSS

 🔧 Technologies Used
 Frontend: HTML, CSS
 Backend: PHP
 Database: MySQL (phpMyAdmin)

 ![IMAGE 2025-08-07 11:54:32](https://github.com/user-attachments/assets/e8893059-68b3-4de8-ab3f-e41e702caac5)